Parker-Corbitt/Music_Visualizer/README.md

 ### Trend Mode (Aggregate Volume)

 Songs are grouped by decade.
-For each decade, audio features are computed and aggregated into a 3D scalar field.
+For each decade, audio features are computed and aggregated into a 3D scalar field that lives in **amplitude–loudness–decade space**.
+Concretely, each decade is represented as a 2D histogram over physical amplitude and perceived loudness, and these histograms are stacked along a decade axis to form a single volume:

 - **x-axis:** amplitude bin
-- **y-axis:** loudness metric
+- **y-axis:** perceived loudness bin
 - **z-axis:** decade index
+- **Scalar value:** loudness density in that bin, derived from normalized frame counts
-- **Hue:** dynamic range
+- **Hue:** per-decade dynamic range

-This produces a smooth volumetric field showing how loudness characteristics shift over long timescales.
+In this formulation, the trend volume acts as a “loudness war” density field: regions of high scalar value indicate amplitude–loudness regimes where the music spends a lot of time in a given decade.
+Isosurfaces extracted from this volume trace out level sets of loudness density, revealing how the most common loudness behaviors drift and thicken across decades.

 ### Song Mode (Individual Volumes)